 They perform these songs often during the mating season.
 Some believe the purpose of their songs may be to find their mate.
 Another belief is that it helps them to explore their new area.
 Get their bearings.
 When a male humpback moves to a new spot, he changes his song to match those coming from other nearby whales.
 We think they may be communicating with each other.
 Their song can be heard at a distance of 12 miles.

 There is still so much to learn about these gentle giants

 You can see them and listen to their sweet song HERE

 It is impressive that they travel back and forth from Alaska to Maui every year.
-The babies are primarily born in the warm waters and grow sufficiently during the summer to be strong enough to be able to make the trip back to the cold waters of Alaska.
+The babies are primarily born in warm waters and grow sufficiently during the summer to be strong enough to be able to make the trip back to the cold waters of Alaska.
 Hawai’i is their sanctuary.
-Some go to the north side of Kaua’i, the north and south shore of O’ahu and the Northeast part of the Big Island.
+Some go to the north side of Kaua’i, the north and south shore of O’ahu, and the Northeast part of the Big Island.
 As you can see here, the most significant area they frequent is around Maui and the smaller islands of Lanai and Moloka’i.

 Here is the Hierarchical Order of Arrival to Maui

 - The first to arrive are the mother whales who are nursing their calves that were birthed the year before.

 - Next are the juveniles, adult males, and adult females.

 - The last to arrive are the pregnant females.
 They come last because they feed and nourish themselves in Alaska until the very last minute.

 North Pacific Humpback Whales have returned year after year to thrill people in Maui — locals and visitors alike.
 Each whale season is different.
 Some years there are record numbers visiting.